 Once a religious building, Hotel Convento do Salvador has been thoroughly modernised and as well as comfy, bright rooms, you’ll find some stunning works by contemporary Portuguese artists dotted around the building.
 The inner courtyard is a great spot for relaxing or sunbathing.

 For self-catering options, choose from apartments or suites at Lisbon Lounge Suites, some of which have river views.

 There are, of course, other areas to stay in Lisbon but these are the most centrally located and allow you to do a great deal of sightseeing and exploring on foot.

-Not ready to sort out your Lisbon accommodation yet?
+Not ready to book your Lisbon accommodation yet?

 Bookmark or Pin this for later!

-Disclosure: The links on this page about where to stay in Lisbon are mostly to my hotel partners, Booking.com and Hotels Combined.
+Disclosure: The links on this page to hotels and apartments in Lisbon are mostly to my hotel partners, Booking.com and Hotels Combined.
 At no extra cost to you, I may receive a small commission if you book via these links, which would go towards the cost of maintaining this blog.
 I use both booking platforms myself and trust the verified reviews and descriptions as well as the booking and cancellation service so I have no qualms about recommending them to you.